 The Company's research and development in support of its advanced rechargeable battery technology and products is currently based, in part, on non-exclusive technology transfer agreements.
-The Company made an initial payment of one million dollars for such technology and is required to make royalty and other payments for products which incorporate the licensed technology of 8% of the fair market value of the royalty bearing product.
+The Company made an initial payment for such technology and is required to make royalty and other payments for products which incorporate the licensed technology.
 The license continues for the respective unexpired terms of the patent licenses, and continues in perpetuity with respect to other licensed technical information.